 It certainly does.
 When you get vaccinated, you help your friends, family, and community stay safe.
 Because of various diseases or severe allergies, some people can’t get vaccinated.
 When you receive a COVID-19 vaccine, you’re doing your part to keep our society safe and healthy.

 Yes, you do.
-Because the vaccine is being distributed in batches, it’s important you continue to follow safety guidelines: wear a mask, social distance, and frequently wash your hands.
+It’s important you continue to follow safety guidelines: wear a mask, social distance, and frequently wash your hands.

 Yes, you should still receive the vaccine.
 Many antibody tests are not specific enough to guarantee that you actually had Coronavirus.

 Yes, you should still receive the vaccine.
 The immunity gained from the vaccine may be longer-lasting than natural immunity from the infection

 Yes, you do.
 While the flu shot is a great way to protect yourself from the seasonal flu, it will not protect against Coronavirus.